mu17250912/mobileAppdevExam2025/22RP02466/fittrack/README.md

 4. Residents in Low-Resource or Rural Areas
 Demographic: Users in regions with limited access to professional healthcare tools or consultations.

-Need: Offline-capable, data-light, easy-to-use app for basic health tracking.
+Need: data-light, easy-to-use app for basic health tracking.

 Behavior: Relies on mobile phones for information; values affordability and simplicity.